My Volunteering Story – Sheila

 wrapped the rug round me.
 It means I always remember health & safety now!

 6) Why would you recommend volunteering at Grimm & Co to others?

 It brings you such joy.
 At our age we’ve got experience with kids but we miss the interaction with younger kids – we don’t feel as needed by our families and we miss the small connections and ways we can bond with younger children.
 Volunteering with Grimm keeps you young!
 I’d recommend it to any older people.

 7) What myths about volunteering would you like to debunk?

 Somewhere like Grimm & Co, a writing charity, people think you have to be really clever to volunteer there.
 You don’t have to be Einstein!
-You just have to have life knowledge; you have experienced things that others haven’t – as older people we’ve experienced hardship but have a richness of history to pass on to children.
+You just have to have life knowledge.
+As older people we’ve experienced hardship but have a richness of history to pass on to children.
+You have experienced things that others haven’t.
 We have a richness of family and life experience.
 It doesn’t matter if you’re bad at spelling or your English isn’t perfect!
 Your manner and the connections you make are more important.

 To find out more about how you could volunteer, click here!